stereotype441/language/resources/type-system/inference2.md

   initializing expression of a non-late instance variable, then there is a compile-time error.

-- The result of type inference is a compilation artifact with static type `T`, whose runtime behavior is to evaluate to the target of the current instance member invocation.
+- Let `m` be a compilation artifact whose runtime behavior is to evaluate to the target of the current instance member invocation.

 ## Instance creation